 Students who have questions about final grades that have been assigned are encouraged to discuss them with the course instructor.
-In addition, students may consult the Director of the School of Journalism.
+In addition, students may consult the Director of Journalism, or the Director of Writing & Publishing, as appropriate.
 If their concerns cannot be resolved, students may also use the following formal process for the reassessment of a final grade.